Toby-Leeder/CSPFastpages/_pages/lesson_Notes.md

 ---
 toc: false
-layout: post
+layout: page
 categories: [lessons]
 permalink: /lessonNotes
-title: Lesson notes
+title: Lesson Notes
 description: Here are the notes I take for each lesson.
 They start out as not much because I'm very familiar with these topics.
 ---